vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

    ##### New Flows:
    While the main goal is to follow the flow chosen from the main storming board, you might discover other flows.
 These can be separated and moved to another board, with a connector drawn between the two to identify the transition between flows.

-2. #### Narrate the process again
+5. #### Narrate the process again
    The goal is to capture enough of the process over several narrations to identify a thin slice.
 Each time capturing more information to improve the participants understanding of the process and build a consensus.
    - Correct inaccuracies and add additional grammar stickies where needed.
    - If there is a prioritized pain point linked to a sticky that has not been included in the `golden path` flow, try to discover the flow that will include that sticky.
    - Repeat this until you are satisfied you have enough of the process to identify a thin slice to work on.

-3. #### Review Questions, Pain Points and Opportunities
+6. #### Review Questions, Pain Points and Opportunities
    - Try to answer as many questions as possible.
    - Simplify, remove duplication and affinity group pain points and opportunities.

 ## Success/Expected Outcomes
-- Capture information to assist further in the development process.
+- Capture information to assist further in the development process:
   - Define Ubiquitous Language: A common language that cuts through assumption and clarifies a shared understanding.
 A glossary can also be maintained to capture important language that needs describing.
   - Identify Domain Events: Pivotal Events that describe communication between sub-domains.
 They are raised by one sub-domain and listened to by another, decoupling the dependency between the domains.
   - Identify Policies for Decision Making: Company policies describe business level decisions and relates them to users and data.